Abraxas1010/causal-confluence-wolfram-lean/TECHNICAL_REPORT_FULL.md

 This report documents the complete formal verification, in Lean 4, of Max Piskunov's 2020 result demonstrating that **confluence** and **causal invariance** are **independent properties** of terminating Wolfram-model multiway systems.
 The formalization is fully mechanized with no proof gaps (`sorry`/`admit`), depends only on standard Lean kernel axioms, and includes executable demonstrations, visualization tools, and a self-contained researcher verification bundle.

+In addition, the bundle includes a Wolfram Physics case study (**WM148**) in the fresh-vertex semantics, together with a mechanized causal-invariance proof and an executable demo (`wolfram_wm148_demo`) that emits bounded multiway JSON.

 **Main Theorem (Mechanized):**
 ```
 confluence_causal_invariance_independent :